samarmohan/project-list/README.md

 - lonk (api-only) - link shortner that tracks you
 - word-utils (web,mobile) - transform text snippets
 - book-worm (full product) - share the books you're reading
+- react-text-loop-next (library) - modern fork of react-text-loop for new versions of React.

+not this one yet
 - tutiz (full product) - one stop shop for tutoring clubs
-- react-text-loop-next (library) - modern fork of react-text-loop for new versions of React.

 ### Priority
-- Fix book-worm(web)
 - lonk
+- quoz
 - complete book-worm
-- tutiz

 ### Implemented